benfjohnson/developer-dot/avalara-apis.md

           </ul>
         {% endif %}
         <h2>Excise fees and taxes for fuels</h2>
-        <p>The Excise Tax API allows you to automate tax for transactions involving motor fuels, petroleum products, and natural gas for thousands of jurisdictions in the U.S. and Canada.
-The API is a SOAP web service that is the external programmatic interface into the Avalara AvaTax Excise application, providing for a platform-independent mechanism to obtain tax calculation information.
-AvaTax Excise can be used independently of other Avalara APIs. <a href="/excise">Learn more about the Excise Tax API.</a>.</p>
+        <p>The Excise Tax API allows you to determine taxes for transactions involving bulk motor fuels, petroleum products, and natural gas for thousands of jurisdictions in the U.S. and Canada.
+The SOAP API provides platform-independent access to Avalara AvaTax Excise, and can be used independently of other Avalara APIs. <a href="/excise">Learn more about the Excise Tax API.</a>.</p>
         <div class="pageTitle">
             <img src="/images/AvLogo.svg" alt="Avalara">
             <span>Excise</span>